Kitano/php-expression/README.md

 License
 -------

 This bundle is under the MIT license.
-See the complete license in the bundle:
+See the complete license in library:

     LICENSE